-The Commonwealth of Massachusetts Department of Public Health awarded MAHB \$800,000, from the Public Health Trust Fund, to distribute funds efficiently and equitably to the 51 Towns and 2 Tribes assigned to the MAHB affiliates group.
+During the year, the Commonwealth of Massachusetts Department of Public Health awarded MAHB \$518,062, from the Public Health Trust Fund and \$75,000 from the Massachusetts Coronavirus Relief Fund, to distribute funds efficiently and equitably to the 51 Towns and 2 Tribes assigned to the MAHB affiliates group.
 Steps were taken to apply risk assessments to each municipality to determine the amount of the award based upon a number of demographic and economic factors that could support an equitable distribution.
 Towns would receive a minimum award of \$3,500 regardless of population size and other influencing equity covariates.

-The Commonwealth of Massachusetts also awarded MAHB \$250,000 for Statewide Capacity Building Services.
+The Commonwealth of Massachusetts also awarded MAHB \$400,000 for Statewide Capacity Building Services and \$255,000 of earmarked legislation.
 These funds were used to provide a variety of public health services to local board of health departments when dealing with the COVID-19 pandemic.